czerus/pydriverr/README.md

     ```

 2. Install [Poetry](https://python-poetry.org/docs/#installation)
-3. Install project and all dependencies using poetry
+3. If you want to create vitrual env inside the same folder:
     ```bash
+    $ poetry config virtualenvs.in-project true
+    ```
+4. Install project and all dependencies using poetry.
+    ```bash
    $ poetry install
    ```

-4. Add code
+5. Add code
-5. Check linting and formatting by running
+6. Check linting and formatting by running
     ```bash
     # To check
     $ python lint.py